mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 This guide demonstrates how to create a Quarkus extension that provides three features that:

 - Notify an API regarding the application's running status
-- Offer a straightforward implementation with Gizmo
+- Offer a "straightforward" implementation with Gizmo
 - Provide support for the [Resend library](https://resend.com/docs/send-with-java#1-install) within Quarkus

 ## Quarkus CLI

-To start, let's set up the Quarkus CLI.
-This tool is incredibly useful for working with Quarkus.
+The Quarkus CLI is an incredibly useful tool for working with Quarkus.

 There are several ways to install the Quarkus CLI.
 [Refer to the official documentation for installation instructions](https://quarkus.io/guides/cli-tooling#installing-the-cli).

+With Quarkus CLI, we can `create`, `build`, `deploy`, and perform essential tasks in a developer's day-to-day workflow.
+We will use Quarkus CLI, be sure that is installed.

 ## What Will Our Extension Do?

 - Notify an API regarding the application's running status;
-- Offer a straightforward implementation with Gizmo;
+- Offer a "straightforward" implementation with Gizmo;
 - Provide a simple support for the [Resend library](https://resend.com/docs/send-with-java#1-install) within Quarkus;

 !!! info "Note"